Home Destination An Ultimate Costa Rica Travel Guide-Best Places & Tips!

 1. Weather and When to Visit

-Costa Rica has a tropical climate with distinct seasonal changes:
+Costa Rica has a smooth climate with different seasonal changes:

 Be mindful of regional weather variations, especially if visiting the Caribbean Coast, which experiences its dry seasons in March and September.